vasouv/hardcoredistro/README.md

 The admin can add new albums and edit existing ones.
 They can see all purchases and mark them as shipped or cancel them.

+Stripe integration is based on [this course](https://www.udemy.com/how-to-process-online-payments-with-stripe-and-java-ee/) by Luqman Saeed.

 ## Configuration and Deployment

 ### H2 database